Homotopy properties of the complex of frames of a unitary space: Spaces with forms and associated posets and simplicial complexes

 \subsection{Unitary spaces.}

-In this section we work with Hermitian forms $\Psi$ over a finite dimensional vector space $V$, i.e., $\epsilon = 1$ and $\tau$ is an automorphism of $\KK$ of order $2$.
+In this section we work with Hermitian forms $\Psi$ over a finite-dimensional vector space $V$, i.e., $\epsilon = 1$ and $\tau$ is an automorphism of $\KK$ of order $2$.
 We call a vector space equipped with a non-degenerate Hermitian form $\Psi$ a \textit{unitary space}.

+For a given field $\KK$ the automorphisms $\tau$ of order $2$ are in bijection with subfields $\FF$ of $\KK$ such that $\KK\slash \FF$ is a separable field extension of degree $2$.
+Note that $\tau$ is not determined by $\KK$ in general.
+Nevertheless, this is the case for important examples.
+A finite field $ \KK$ has an automorphism $\tau$ of order $2$ if and only if $|\KK|$ is a square.
+In that case, we will usually write $\KK = \GF{q^2}$, where $|\KK|=q^2$, and $\tau$ is uniquely determined: it is given by $\tau(x) = x^q$.
+If $\KK$ is the field of complex numbers then the unique $\tau$ of order $2$ is the complex conjugation.
+It follows that finite unitary spaces are unique up to isometry, and complex unitary spaces are determined by their signature (see \cite[(21.6)]{AscFGT}).